avalokkumar/multithreading/src/main/java/com/clay/c_thread_safety_synchronization/Readme.md

 * ThreadLocal class: In Java, the ThreadLocal class is provided to implement thread-local storage.
 It provides methods to set and get values specific to each thread.
 The ThreadLocal instance is typically declared as static and shared across multiple threads.

+##### Use cases:
+* Context Propagation: TLS is useful for propagating context information within a specific thread.
+For example, in a web application, the current user's information (such as user ID or session data) can be stored in thread-local variables, ensuring that the correct user information is accessible within the scope of each request.

+* Performance Optimization: TLS can be used to cache thread-specific data, avoiding the need for synchronization and improving performance.
+For example, in a multi-threaded application where each thread requires access to a shared resource, rather than repeatedly acquiring and releasing the resource, a thread-local variable can be used to store a local copy of the resource for each thread, reducing contention and improving performance.

+* Logging and Diagnostic Information: TLS is often used in logging and diagnostic frameworks to associate contextual information with log messages or diagnostic traces.
+Each thread can have its own thread-local variable to store contextual data, such as request ID, thread ID, or transaction ID, which can be included in log entries or diagnostic traces for better analysis and debugging.

+* Connection and Transaction Management: In multi-threaded applications that require database connections or transaction management, TLS can be used to associate a database connection or transaction with each thread.
+This ensures that each thread operates with its own connection or transaction, preventing interference and providing isolation.

+* Thread-Specific Configuration: TLS can be used to store thread-specific configuration settings.
+This allows different threads to have their own configuration values without affecting the behavior of other threads.
+This is particularly useful in scenarios where thread behavior needs to be customized or parameterized.

+* Thread-local Randomness: In scenarios where thread-local random numbers are required, TLS can be used to allocate a separate random number generator for each thread.
+This ensures that each thread has its own independent sequence of random numbers, avoiding contention and ensuring reproducibility within each thread.

 ##### Benefits of Thread-Local Storage:

 * Thread Safety: Thread-local storage ensures that data accessed through thread-local variables is safe from concurrent modifications by other threads.
 Each thread operates on its own copy of the data.